 The Australian Government is committed to preventing violent extremism—that is, the use or support of violence to achieve ideological, religious or political goals.

-Australian governments and communities work together to build resistance to all forms of violent extremism, whether politically, religiously or racially motivated.
-Every day, federal, state and territory government agencies are engaging with communities and forming vital partnerships.
+Australian governments and communities work together to build resilience to all forms of violent extremism, whether politically, religiously or racially motivated.
+Every day, federal, state and territory government agencies are working with communities and forming vital partnerships.

-The Australian Government's approach comprises four complementary streams of activity.
-Work across these four tiers is underway, and includes:
+The Australian Government's approach comprises four complementary streams of activity:

 - building strength in diversity and social participation